 At Kurt A. Gibson, DDS, PA, we offer dental sealants to protect teeth from decay, which in turn, preserves the aesthetics of your smile.

-What are Sealants?
+What Are Dental Sealants?

-What is the Procedure for Placing Dental Sealants?
+What Is the Procedure for Placing Dental Sealants?

 The procedure for sealant placement is fairly easy and painless.
 Our professionals will assess your teeth to ensure that it is suitable to receive sealants.
 Once it is assured, we will clean and dry your teeth carefully.
 After drying them out, we will put a solution on the surfaces of your teeth to make them a bit rough.
 This is to help the sealant bond easily to your teeth.
 Then we rinse and dry out your teeth again.
 Finally, our professionals will cautiously apply the sealant which is a thin coating of plastic gel.
 With a special light, our professionals will speed up the bond with the tooth and cause the sealant to harden directly.

 Once your dental sealants are placed, you are good to go.
 The sealants will keep food and bacteria away from the fissures of your teeth preventing them from possible decay.
 Sealants are clear and white and only take a few minutes to apply.
 They are steady enough to not dissolve in saliva or hot drinks, and they last a good number of years.
 To care for your dental sealants, you only need to keep up good oral hygiene, and regular checks with our professionals.

 Dental sealants can be placed over your teeth to prevent decay, but with cavities, our professionals will have to assess them to help you determine if you are suitable for sealants.
 If you are considering getting dental sealants, they are perfectly safe and painless and can be a fantastic option for you.
 Please do not hesitate to reach us today at Kurt A. Gibson, DDS, PA by calling us at (336) 283-2593 today to schedule an appointment.